Ahousaht Residential School Timeline

 The half-day system is implemented and a manual training instructor is hired for the first time.

-Kindergarten children, who “so far have not been in the classroom,” will now received some instruction.
+Kindergarten children, who “so far have not been in the classroom,” will now receive some instruction.

 The playground is unusable.